am8850/tomifier/README.md

 myproject1 = "myproject1.cmd.root:main"
 ```

-> **Note:** this is a starting `pyproject.toml` file.
-The contents of this file can be modified further to meet your needs.
+> **Note:** the `pyproject.toml` contents of this file can be and most likely will need to be modified further to meet your needs.

-## `build.sh`
+## Building the project

-`build.sh` is a useful bash script to start the build process and deploy the package locally in editable mode.
+`build.sh` is a useful bash script included as part of the scaffolded code to build and deploy the package locally in editable mode.

 To run it from a bash terminal type: